kubernetes/community/contributors/design-proposals/api-machinery/alternate-api-representations.md

 * We wish to support retrieving object representations in multiple schemas - JSON for simple clients and Protobuf for clients concerned with efficiency.
-* Most clients will wish to retrieve a newer format, but for older servers will desire to fall back to the implict resource represented by the endpoint.
+* Most clients will wish to retrieve a newer format, but for older servers will desire to fall back to the implicit resource represented by the endpoint.
   * Over time, clients may need to request results in multiple API group versions because of breaking changes (when we introduce v2, clients that know v2 will want to ask for v2, then v1)